 Natural ways to induce labour

-“Have you had the baby yet?”
-If you’re at the end of your pregnancy you may be looking at ways to bring on labour.
+If you’re at the end of your pregnancy you may be looking at ways to bring on labour naturally.
 While there is no scientific evidence that natural ‘techniques’ such as having sex or eating certain foods work, you may want to give them a go.
 Other natural (unproven) methods include acupuncture, homeopathy, hot baths and certain exercises.

 Having sex won’t cause harm, but you should avoid having sex if your waters have broken as there is an increased risk of infection.
-If you are heavily pregnant and feeling over it, know that The Australian Health and Welfare Institute cites that 37.4 per cent of babies are born after 40 weeks gestation.
+If you are heavily pregnant and feeling over it, know that the Australian Health and Welfare Institute cites that more than 35 percent of babies are born after 40 weeks gestation.
 So you are not alone!
 Hang in there.